 As I start digging into fertility and understanding health, I'm starting to realize that all these beauty products that I'm putting in and on my body are just not healthy.

 And so I'm trying to develop a product that is all purpose, singular tool that just, you only will need to put this on your skin and you're gonna be good.

-So we're closing out this version of the Human Podcast.
+So we're closing out this version of the H.V.M.N.
+Podcast.

 Once a week, we'll send you the most compelling research, stories and updates from the world of human enhancement.

 These statements have not been evaluated by the FDA.
 Our products are not intended to diagnose, treat, cure, or prevent any disease.